Cat and Dog Vaccination Services – Safe, Tailored Pet Vaccine Solutions

 Depending on your puppy's risk factors, your veterinarian may include non-core vaccines, such as those for leptospirosis.
 These additional vaccines provide tailored protection based on environmental and lifestyle considerations.
 The schedule is personalized to meet your puppy’s unique needs.

 As your puppy matures into an adult dog, booster shots are needed to maintain immunity.
 Most vaccines require annual or triennial boosters to ensure continued effectiveness.
-The schedule also accounts for vaccines required by law, such as the rabies vaccine.

 What side reactions to vaccines should I expect after vaccinating my puppy?